JuljTr/Pixel_Art_Maker_Project/README.md

 ## Instructions

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+For specific detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Resources Used